-Due to the highly interactive character of these Workshops, the size of the session is limited and it is advisable to arrive early to secure your place.
+The session room will be set up in a more informal way to allow interactive discussions with the participants.
+Due to the highly interactive character of these interactive Workshops, the size of the session room is limited, and it is advisable to arrive early to the session to secure your place.

-It is not possible to increase the planned maximum capacity of the session or to stream the session to another area.
+In case of overflow, it is not possible to increase the planned maximum capacity of the session due to security reasons, but we will stream the session to another area.

 Why do we do this?